Receptive Language Delays… The MOST Overlooked Problem in Late Talkers

 Those responses are different ways a child lets you know he’s understood, all without saying a word.

 (Side note…Expressive language means what a child says.
-Expressive language also includes what a child expresses through other methods.
+The expressive language also includes what a child expresses through other methods.
 Facial expressions and gestures are ways all of us supplement what we say.
-Other options include sign language, a picture system, or voice-generated device.)
+Other options include sign language, a picture system, or speech-generating device.)

 Signs of Difficulty with Receptive Language